alinhi75/alinhi75.github.io/_pages/about.md

   - /about.html
 ---

-Master’s student in Computer Engineering - AI & Data Science at Politecnico di Torino, with a background in software engineering and a strong focus on AI, machine learning, NLP, LLMs, and computer vision.
-I enjoy building intelligent systems, optimizing deep learning models, and applying AI to real-world challenges.
+Currently pursuing a Master’s in Computer Engineering at Politecnico di Torino, I specialize in backend development, scalable software architecture, and system programming.
+My experience spans full-stack engineering, with a focus on PHP/Laravel, Node.js, TypeScript, Vue, and React, complemented by a solid foundation in DevOps and low-level programming.

-I started out as a software engineer, working in Android and web development, but my passion for AI led me to focus on LLMs, deep learning, and multimodal AI.
-Always excited to explore new ideas and solve complex problems.
+As a Backend Developer at PlusYar, I design and maintain robust APIs and backend services, ensuring scalability, security, and high performance for a global user base.
+I’m passionate about building clean, maintainable, and future-proof solutions that power impactful, user-centric platforms.

-Open to industry internships, research roles, and paid thesis opportunities in AI, ML, and software engineering.
-Let’s connect!
+I thrive on tackling complex engineering challenges—from architecting backend infrastructures to streamlining deployment pipelines.
+Always eager to collaborate with forward-thinking teams and contribute to innovative projects in modern software development.

 You can find more details in the following section: